 Multiple Pairs Of Studio Monitors

 Finally, we can consider incorporating multiple pairs of studio monitors (or even single mono options) into our workstations.
-This will allow us to toggle between monitors at ease, assuming we have a monitor switcher or audio interface that allows us to, and get different perspectives on the mix.
+This will allow us to toggle between monitors at ease (assuming we have a monitor switcher or audio interface that allows such an option) and get different perspectives on the mix.

 For more information on the benefits of using multiple sets of studio monitors, check out my article Why Mixing Engineers Use Multiple Pairs Of Studio Monitors.

 Mixing With Headphones And Studio Monitors

 Ultimately, the best approach to mixing is to utilize studio headphones and studio monitors.
 It not only gives us the “best of both worlds” but also helps with our overall mix translatability as we can effectively monitor from two (or more) playback options.

 Understanding the typical characteristics of studio monitors and headphones arms us with the knowledge of what to expect when monitoring on either system.
 Once we become familiar with our particular playback systems, we can A/B test our mix and know what needs fixing as we move through the mixing process.

 Furthermore, we can invest in multiple pairs of headphones and studio monitors as we continue to improve our studio space.
 Having multiple options for playback gives us a great advantage when it comes to mix translatability.
 It's important to reference our mix on multiple playback systems (think of the infamous “car test”), and having these options in the convenience of your studio space is ideal.